 A search committee can be set up for any requisition that is not an Evergreen requisition.
 There are two ways to request search committee can be created in Workday: standalone task or through the Create Position action.
 Please utilize the Search Committee Request job aid for step-by-step instructions.

 In an effort to increase the number of applicants and diversify applicant pools, hiring departments may be interested in advertising their position.
 The Where to Advertise Guide provides pricing and descriptions for recommended sites.
 All external job advertisements must be purchased through the Office of Human Resource Management.
 Individual departments are not authorized to make these purchases.
-Please contact Lori Banks for further advertising assistance.
+Please contact your Talent Acqusiition Partner for further advertising assistance.

 The hiring decision should be based on a set of job-related selection criteria.
 Use the job description to identify essential functions and competency requirements and develop specific selection criteria by which applicants will be evaluated.
 Hiring Managers will receive applicants in their Workday inbox as they apply (civil service applicants cannot be released until the posting is closed).
 At that time, Hiring Managers have the option to either Move Forward or Decline the candidate in Workday.